cgrand/enlivez/DONT-README.md

 By writing the UI in a language that translates to relational logic we can avoid having to explicit the IR.

+By writing UI in EZ we strive for expressiveness.

 ### Bonuses

 As a bonus, it is possible to take the derivative of a relational logic program.
 Thus, long term, it will be possible to only ever compute deltas and directly updates the DOM instead of querying, computing a whole IR, rendering it, diffing a virtual DOM, updating the actual DOM.